julianperrott/WowClassicGrindBot/Utilities/ReadDBC_CSV_Spell/readme.md

 # ReadDBC_CSV_Spell - What it does
-* It generates the available spell(id, name) list based on the given DBC file.
+* It generates the available spell(id, name, level) list based on the given DBC file.

 # ReadDBC_CSV_Spell - Required DBC files
 * data/spellname.csv